Getting Started

 The deployment is designed to deploy each application/service under a dedicated subdomain.

-A-Record to your cluster ingress controller; otherwise, you must create an A-Record for each subdomain.
+For your convenience, we recommend creating a *.domain.tld A-Record for your cluster Ingress Controller; otherwise, you must create an A-Record for each subdomain.

-Record name | Type | Value | Additional information |
+| Record name | Type | Value | Additional information |

-*.domain.tld | A | IPv4 address of your Ingress Controller | |
+| *.domain.tld | A | IPv4 address of your Ingress Controller | |

-*.domain.tld | AAAA | IPv6 address of your Ingress Controller | |
+| *.domain.tld | AAAA | IPv6 address of your Ingress Controller | |

-mail.domain.tld | A | IPv4 address of your postfix NodePort/LoadBalancer | Optional mail should directly be delivered to openDesk’s Postfix |
+| mail.domain.tld | A | IPv4 address of your postfix NodePort/LoadBalancer | Optional, mail should directly be delivered to openDesk’s Postfix |

-mail.domain.tld | AAAA | IPv6 address of your postfix NodePort/LoadBalancer | Optional mail should directly be delivered to openDesk’s Postfix |
+| mail.domain.tld | AAAA | IPv6 address of your postfix NodePort/LoadBalancer | Optional, mail should directly be delivered to openDesk’s Postfix |

-domain.tld | MX | 10 mail.domain.tld |
+| domain.tld | MX | 10 mail.domain.tld |

 |

-domain.tld | TXT | v=spf1 +a +mx +a:mail.domain.tld ~all |
+| domain.tld | TXT | v=spf1 +a +mx +a:mail.domain.tld ~all |

 Optional, use proper MTA record if present |

-_dmarc.domain.tld | TXT | v=DMARC1; p=quarantine |
+| _dmarc.domain.tld | TXT | v=DMARC1; p=quarantine |

 Optional |

-default._domainkey.domain.tld | TXT | v=DKIM1; k=rsa; h=sha256; ... |
+| default._domainkey.domain.tld | TXT | v=DKIM1; k=rsa; h=sha256; ... |

-Optional DKIM settings |
+Optional, DKIM settings |

 Domain

 All subdomains can be customized.
-For example, Nextcloud can be changed to files.domain.tld
+For example, Nextcloud can be changed to files.domain.tld in dev environment:

 global: domain: "domain.tld"

-or via environment variable
+or alternatively via environment variable:

 export DOMAIN=domain.tld